Dermatomyositis is an autoimmune inflammatory myositis.

 MRI T2-weighted sequences are useful to guide muscle biopsy:

-- areas of oedema related to the active inflammatory process
+- areas of edema related to the active inflammatory process

 Further imaging in the form of a contrast-enhanced CT of the chest, abdomen and pelvis may be undertaken to exclude an associated primary malignancy.